 A wide range of research activities on sports grasses (for lawns, wildflower meadows, football fields, golf courses etc.) have been established at Landvik.
 The major part of this activity is connected with grass for golf courses.
 ‘NIBIO Turfgrass Research Group’ provides consultancy services to the staff at football stadiums, golf courses, park authorities etc.

 Important research topics are grass for Nordic climate and sustainable use of nutrients, water and pesticides.
 Turfgrass winter survival also has a high priority, and we run a laboratory for diagnostics of turfgrass diseases.
 Many of our projects focus on grass for golf courses because the golfers invest some of their club membership fees into a Nordic research foundation: STERF.

 Vegetables and early potatoes

-NIBIO Landvik has an Aquaponics research facility, comprising a closed system for coproduction of freshwater fish and vegetables.
-This unique research facility is the only one of its kind in Europe.
+NIBIO Landvik has Aquaponics research facility, comprising a closed system for production of freshwater fish and vegetables (established 2013).

-NIBIO’s research on this crop is performed at Landvik.
+NIBIO’s research on high bush blueberries has been performed at Landvik.
 Growing system trials are performed, including variety trials, fertilizer trials and pruning trials.
-The trial area consists of several hundred bushes.
+The trial area consisted of several hundred bushes.

 Plant genetic resources

-National plant collections of old vegetable and soft fruit (berry) varieties have been established at Landvik, and these are maintained by the Norwegian Genetic Resource Centre.
+National plant collections of native clones of traditional (old) vegetable crops and native varieties/clones of berries have been established at Landvik, and these are maintained by the Norwegian Genetic Resource Centre.
 The collections are under continuous extension.